 The Challenges

-The City of Roseville has outgrown its aging and outdated Public Works & Parks Maintenance Facility and License & Passport Center, limiting the city’s ability to provide the essential public services residents expect and deserve.
+The City of Roseville has outgrown its aging and outdated Public Works and Parks Operations Facility and License and Passport Center, limiting the city’s ability to provide the essential public services residents expect and deserve.

-Challenges at the Public Works & Parks Maintenance Facility
+Challenges at the Public Works & Parks Operations Facility

-The Maintenance Facility is the operational hub for city equipment and vehicles, water and sewer systems, road work, snow removal, and critical maintenance of the city’s 32 parks.
+The Public Works and Parks facility is the operational hub for city equipment and vehicles, water and sewer systems, road work, snow removal, and critical maintenance of the city’s 32 parks.
 With parts of the building dating back to 1957, the facility is too small and too old to adequately manage the variety of operations and essential city services it supports.

 The facility has only about one-third of the space it needs to operate efficiently, according to an independent analysis by the BKV Group.
 Due to the building’s cramped conditions, the city has been forced to lease space offsite to store large equipment and vehicles that require regular maintenance.